-- Clearly better than every other pressing we played – when you can hear it sound this good you may just come to appreciate how good the music is
+- Clearly better than most other pressings we played – when you can hear it sound this good you may come to appreciate, as we did, just how good the music is

 - 4 1/2 stars: “Few other albums from 1983 merged tasteful pop, sophistication, and expert songwriting as well as Synchronicity did, resulting in yet another all-time classic.”

 This music can have real Rock and Roll POWER — if you’re lucky enough to own a pressing with the energy of the master tapes inscribed in its grooves.
 Some have it and some don’t.

 Welcome to the world of analog, where no two copies sound the same and most are nothing special.
 (No two covers of this album look the same either.
 Get a pile of them out and see if you can find two that match.
 It’s not easy.)

 This vintage A&M pressing has the kind of Tubey Magical Midrange that modern records can barely BEGIN to reproduce.
 Folks, that sound is gone and it sure isn’t showing signs of coming back.
 If you love hearing INTO a recording, actually being able to “see” the performers, and feeling as if you are sitting in the studio with the band, this is the record for you.
 It’s what vintage all analog recordings are known for — this sound.

 If you exclusively play modern repressings of vintage recordings, I can say without fear of contradiction that you have never heard this kind of sound on vinyl.
 Old records have it — not often, and certainly not always — but maybe one out of a hundred new records do, and those are some pretty long odds.